Archive

 What Is Humidity heading

-Meteorologists and weather enthusiasts alike are well aware of the critical role humidity plays in the creation of different atmospheric conditions.
+Meteorologists and weather enthusiasts are very well aware of the critical role humidity plays in the creation of different meteorological events.
 But what is humidity, and what are its characteristics?

-Humidity refers to the amount of water vapor or water in its gaseous state present in the air at a given time.
+Humidity primarily refers to the amount of water vapor or water in its gaseous state present in the air at a given time.
 It is typically represented in relative humidity.
-It is usually invisible to the naked eye, but high humidity levels can be felt and are often associated with growing levels of discomfort.
+Although invisible to the naked eye, high humidity levels can be felt and are often associated with growing levels of discomfort.

 At any given time, no matter where we find ourselves (indoors or outdoors), we are constantly surrounded by air containing a certain percentage of humidity.